Whirlwindraven/ORM/README.md

 - [License](#License)

 ## Description
+  This is a back end testing server side appliciation for an e-commerce site taking a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

-## Screenshot
+## Video-link
-Screenshot can be accessed [here]()
+Video demo can be accessed [here](https://youtu.be/zIjHPHlfCKQ)

 ## Usage
 Free use to for any organization.
-Best used for sports management purposes.

 ## Installation
 Through github and run through node.